Pieloth/ASUS-G713PV-fix/README.md

 2. Black logon screen sometimes appear, less than before.
 Need further analysis, but difficult to reproduce
 3. Using G-Helper, when selecting "Optimized" mode, a long 60s timeout is hit, so G-Helper window and "Silent mode" message stay on screen, and disappear after a minute with no other impact
 ## Todo
-1. Add a rollback procedure, in case needed, with default Windows 11 registry values
+1. Add a rollback procedure (ongoing), in case needed, with default Windows 11 registry values